 Water Resistance / IP Rating

-We can judge the water resistance by “IP rating”.
-However, it is a little more complicated than that.
-The IP rating is optional and costs money.
-So not every brand will have IP ratings even if their boards met the standards.
+The “IP rating” is a way to measure and judge the water resistance, but the IP rating is not obligatory and costly so not every brand will include the IP rating, no matter whether not their boards meet the standards.
 I ordered the models in my comparison chart in the following categories:

 No official information/ IP rating from the manufacturer or brand

 IP 54 definition: (Dust protected) (Spraying water)

 IP 55 definition: (Dust protected) (Splashing of water)

 However, this doesn’t mean that riding on an electric skateboard is necessarily favorable.
 A beginner rider should avoid riding on rainy days or wet streets as it is slippery and making turns can be dangerous.
 Cautions should be taken when riding, accelerating and braking on wet streets.
 If you do take the chance as an experienced rider, be sure to wear your helmet, be careful and follow the tips written in my article.